Choosing a school and home education

 Most children with EHC Plans will go to a mainstream school or college and are often supported by the Local Offer.

-See further useful information and advice on (IPSEA).
+See further useful information and advice on the right to request a mainstream education (IPSEA).

 There are limited number of reasons that a school can use to refuse a place to a pupil.